 RRC Strategic Planning Model

-The pace of change in our world is much more rapid than it was a decade ago, and with the influence of technology and the human thirst for knowledge and the new, this pace is not likely to slow.
+The pace of change in our world is much more rapid than it was a decade ago and the decade before that.
+With the influence of technology and the human thirst for knowledge and the new, this pace is not likely to slow.
 An organization’s ability to recognize this and stay abreast of the change curve is a highly evolved skill, one that often means the difference between average performance and brilliance.
 RRC works with organizations to develop this capability through the use of the RRC Strategic Planning Model.

-The RRC Model has been developed over 20 years of working with a wide range of leadership teams, and has proven time and again to be simple, intuitive and to make sense.
+The RRC Model has been developed over decades of working with a wide range of leadership teams and has proven time and again to be simple, intuitive and to work.
 Strategic planning has become, for many, a lackluster, go-through-the-motions exercise, so much so that many leadership teams have given up the practice.
-The RRC model is effective because it reclaims what the strategic planning exercise was supposed to be about: inspired visionary leadership.
+The RRC model is effective because it reclaims what strategic planning was supposed to be about: inspired visionary leadership.

 Strategic leadership is based on the conversation among leaders that results in shared answers to a set of strategic questions.
 These questions drive meaningful discussion and result in answers that provide a framework for understanding, for decision-making and for addressing ongoing change.
+This framework should also be a vital touchstone for those inside the organization, as well as the snapshot of it for those outside.
 The RRC model focuses on the leadership questions that deeply engage people and when answered, create a clear pathway for action.

 The concept of accountability is also important in the RRC model.
 Accountability in relation to planning means that leadership establishes desired outcomes and then monitors progress toward them.
 Progress toward outcomes is best indicated by a neutral measurement: something representative of the outcome that can be counted, in a specific time frame.
-A common pitfall in formulating progress indicators is measuring the output of the work activity used to move toward the outcome, rather than measuring the progress toward the outcome.
-This is akin to the difference between a global positioning device and an automobile odometer: one shows exact location, a direct indication of proximity to a destination, while the other indicates tire revolutions translated into miles, not a measure of being any closer to a destination.
-For this reason, the RRC model focuses leadership attention on formulating measures that will show progress toward the outcome.
+A common pitfall in formulating progress indicators is measuring the output of the work activity used to move toward the outcome, rather than measuring the progress toward the outcome itself.
+This is akin to the difference between a GPS device and an odometer: one shows exact location, a direct indication of proximity to a destination, while the other shows miles traveled, not necessarily indicative of being any closer to a destination.
+We benefit from both.

 The RRC model results in a total strategic frame for an organization by engaging leadership in the broadest philosophic questions, through its primary goals and strategic action, to resource review and allocation.
 The model also takes into account the overall, changing environment in which the group is working, as well as the beliefs and values that the organization holds as essential.
 The model provides a method with which a group is able to refine its thinking and then extrapolate this clarity to its future.